Neck Face: Work

 Neck Face's style can be described as naïve and scratchy.
 His themes have a bloody, violent and medieval feel to them.
 Obvious influences are heavy metal and latrinalia.
 His gallery works stay true to his style, and include drawings and paintings, as well as metal masks, felt installations, and sculptures.

-In 2005 his work was prominently visible from the Brooklyn-Queens Expressway.
+In 2005, his work was prominently visible from the Brooklyn-Queens Expressway.
 He has painted throughout the United States, and in Melbourne, Sydney, Copenhagen, and Tokyo.

 Career

-He started by making stickers and putting them up in Stockton and Lodi, California.
+He started around 1996 by making stickers and putting them up in Stockton and Lodi, California.
 Then his work spread to San Francisco.
 The attention he received from his street work allowed him to move into art galleries.
-Neck Face's first gallery show was when he was 18-years-old and was sponsored by Rich Jacobs and held at New Image Art gallery in West Hollywood, California.
+Neck Face's first gallery show was in 2004 when he was 18 years old, sponsored by Rich Jacobs and held at New Image Art gallery in West Hollywood, California.
 He's shown in the New Image Art Gallery in Los Angeles, the Luggage Store Gallery in San Francisco, One Grand Gallery in Portland, the Dactyl Foundation in New York, and the OHWOW Gallery in Miami.